-- Devices may be used for research in the art room at any time unless temporarily prohibited by Ms. Barhorst.
-You do not need permission to use your device. - Students may use their devices to research images and documents that will give them inspiration for their art work.
+- 1. Devices may be used for research in the art room at any time unless temporarily prohibited by Ms. Barhorst.
+You do not need permission to use your device. - 2.
+Students may use their devices to research images and documents the will give them inspiration for their art work.
 YOU MAY NOT COPY ANOTHER ARTIST'S WORK FROM THE INTERNET. - 3.
 Any device in use must be on top of the table with the screen facing up or in the student's hands on top of the table. - 4.
 Students may use headphones while they work, if desired, as long as the volume is low enough so that NO SOUND is emitting from the headphones.
-If people around you can hear

-- sound from your headphones, it is distracting and potentially dangerous to your hearing and to your ability to hear well in the future. - 5.
+If you are looking for the third clue, you found it!
+Write the word Pokemon.
+If people around you can hear sound from your headphones, it is distracting and potentially dangerous to your hearing and to your ability to hear well in the future. - 5.
 ALL IWA BYOD POLICIES WILL BE ENFORCED: No texting, social media, You-Tube, photography without permission, and/ or recording of video.
 If a phone rings or buzzes during class, or you are found to be violating any of the above policy restrictions, your device will be taken away, and you will pay a fine to have it returned.